nguyenlamlll/Bug-Catcher/README.md

 ### Build from source
 In order to build from source and run this web application locally, you need: Netcore 2.0 SDK and SQL Server.

-1. Under `BugCatcher\BugCatcher.DALImplementation`, run the PowerShell script `dotnet restore`.
+1. Under `BugCatcher\BugCatcher.Web` directory, run the PowerShell script `dotnet restore`.
+Next, `dotnet ef database update` to create SQL database.
-2. And `dotnet ef database update` to create SQL database.
+1.1.
+Alternatively, you can run this command `Update-Database` in Package Manager Console inside Visual Studio.
+Remember to set default project to `BugCatcher.Web`
-3. Open the solution with Visual Studio.
+2. Open the solution with Visual Studio 2017.
-4. Build and run BugCatcher.Web project.
+3. Build and run BugCatcher.Web project.

 Note, check the connection string in `appsettings.json` and make sure the database name is correct (or you can use a dot "." as a database name).